-This website is not an inventory of work when my professional career began in 1968.
-The work shown is only a representative selection of work beginning in 1998.
-This was when I became most fully engaged in creating crossing narratives within the work’s totality.
-As time passes, new work will be added.
-However, some older work and information will also be incorporated to create a larger historical perspective.
+This website is not an inventory of work when my professional career began in 1971 as a painter.
+The work shown is a representative selection of work created between 1998 and 2014.
+This was when I became most fully engaged in photography and mixed media creating crossing narratives within the work’s totality.

-The photographing of urban landscapes is the primary means for developing my work’s ideation.
+The photographing within urban environs was, and still continues to be, the primary means for developing my work’s ideation.
 Cities have evolved from containing 5% of the world’s population to 60% in the last hundred years.
 The work’s emphasis is in exploring the accelerating manipulation of our cityscapes and its effect on our psyche.
 Issues of alienation, displacement, aggression, consumption, and control are some of the concerns.
 Our “figure/ground relationships” within urban contexts are increasingly askew.

 This website’s images are manifested in five types of forms: singular photographs in individually designed frames, multi-image prints with words, hand made photo cases, modular wall works, and installations incorporating CCTV surveillance systems with miniature “billboarded” photographs and DVD video imagery periodically.
 In whatever type of form, the photographs are in black and white.
 Also, all of the frames and installation components are painted in black and silver.
 This enhances the art work’s harder edge urban context.